England's Big Picture

 Terms and conditions

-If you submit a picture, you do so in accordance with the BBC's Terms and Conditions.
+If you submit a picture, you do so in accordance with the BBC's Terms and Conditions and the BBC's privacy policy.

 In contributing to England's Big Picture you agree to grant us a royalty-free, non-exclusive licence to publish and otherwise use the material in any way that we want, and in any media worldwide.